Skip to main content

 Signs and Symptoms of Alzheimer's disease

-Alzheimer's disease is a progressive condition, which means the symptoms develop gradually over many years and eventually become more severe.
+As a progressive condition, the symptoms will slowly develop over time.
+Eventually becoming more severe.

 • confusion, disorientation and getting lost in familiar places